nais/device/README.md

 ### Deploying client changes

-Executing `make release-frontend` is required for deploy of new naisdevice client to be released and made available for download/install/update.
+Executing `mise run release-frontend` is required for deploy of new naisdevice client to be released and made available for download/install/update.

 ## Concept